cogment/cogment-py-sdk/README.md

 People having mainteners rights of the repository can follow these steps to release a version **MAJOR.MINOR.PATCH**.
 The versioning scheme follows [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

 1. Run `./scripts/create_release_branch.sh MAJOR.MINOR.PATCH` to create the release branch and update the version of the package,
-2. On the release branch, check and update the changelog if needed, update internal dependencies, and make sure everything's fine on CI,
+2. On the release branch, check and update the changelog if needed
+3. Update .cogment-api.yaml
+4. Update .gitlab-ci.yml (integration_test > variables > \*)
+5. Make sure everything's fine on CI,
-3. Run `./scripts/tag_release.sh MAJOR.MINOR.PATCH` to create the specific version section in the changelog, merge the release branch in `main`, create the release tag and update the `develop` branch with those.
+6. Run `./scripts/tag_release.sh MAJOR.MINOR.PATCH` to create the specific version section in the changelog, merge the release branch in `main`, create the release tag and update the `develop` branch with those.

 The rest, publishing the package to PyPI and updating the mirror repositories, is handled directly by the CI.